On this day we and many family members gathered to celebrate a touching and exciting event: Simchat Bat! welcome of a girl to the community.

 Until, one day, Randy heard about a holy woman, called Tzadeket Tsurah, who lived in

-nearby town, and told Ashley about hirvi discovery.
+a nearby town, and told Ashley about hirvi discovery.

 “Randy,” Ashley said, “That is wonderful!
 Next week I will go to see if the tzadeket